lambdaclass/concrete/docs/PRINCIPLES.md

     builtin, specialization, layout, and source-origin identity.

     This principle is written from failures, not from theory.
-Bugs 039, 044, 045, 050, 051, 054, and 055 have one shared cause: a string used as identity and re-interpreted by a later pass — an import alias resolved twice, a match binder sharing a slot with its outer namesake, a local callable rewritten into a direct call because its text matched a global, one enum declaration serving instantiations of different sizes, a specialization name a user program can spell.
+Bugs 039, 044, 045, 050, 051, 054, 055, and — found after this principle was written, by looking for the class it names — 056, 057 and 061 have one shared cause: a representation used as identity and re-interpreted by a later pass — an import alias resolved twice, a match binder sharing a slot with its outer namesake, a local callable rewritten into a direct call because its text matched a global, one enum declaration serving instantiations of different sizes, a specialization name a user program can spell.
+The later three extend the class beyond source names: a function reference carried as a REGISTER NAME (`@fnref.f`) that a phi cannot hold (056), a struct size restated as a CONSTANT that drifted from the declaration until by-value copies truncated and segfaulted (057), and a proof model that spells a parameter application exactly like a call of a global (061).
+Identity-as-representation is not only a string problem; any restated fact drifts.
 Each was found separately and fixed separately; the principle is what makes the class visible in advance.

     Corollary for evidence: a value-level test cannot establish an identity or layout property.
 R-0001 showed why — under a mutation that removed